Afsaneh-Karami/Artificial-intelligence/discrete Bayesian Networks for probabilistic  queries/README.md

 and count compatible samples.
 If the node has parents, it will produce all possible combinations of values and find matched samples.
 A Laplacian smoothing is added to the probability formula to avoid zero probability.
-I used two functions ”read-data” and ”update-variable-key-values” from the workshop’s materials.
 2- I Completed the config file based on the CPT tables(”config-heart-NaiveBayes.txt” and ”config-stroke-NaiveBayes.txt”).
 3- I used an exact inference by enumeration algorithm ”BayesNetExactInference.py” [1].
 In inference by enumeration, a conditional probability is computed by summing terms